zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

 ### Shaping and filtering data

-When working with data in a `QueryCache`, the most common operation is to reshape the items in the cache into a format that is better for displaying in the UI.
+Extensions that use data from  a `QueryCache` will select and filter the items in the cache, or reshape them into formats that are more suited to a specific UI.
 The **Knockout** observable versions of the `map()` and `mapInto()` methods can be used to accomplish this.

-The following generated data model will accept a `QueryCache` of `Robot` objects as a parameter.
+The following data model accepts a `QueryCache` of `Robot` objects as a parameter.

 ```ts
 interface Robot {